Gyo Obata Fellowship

 - Students who are enrolled in an accredited college or university outside of the St. Louis area may apply but must reside in St. Louis City or County.

-- Entering their third or fourth year of undergraduate studies or have at least 60 credit hours from an accredited college or university, or have graduated within a year of the program start date.
+- Entering their third or fourth year of undergraduate studies, have at least 60 credit hours from an accredited college or university, or have graduated within a year of the program start date.

 - Must also be able to legally work within the United States.

 She’s writing a novel.
 She’s kickstarting her own brand.
 She’s preparing to get her master’s degree.
 To say Lillian Gardner is determined is a bit of an understatement.
 Her passion for a career in the arts led her to the Gyo Obata Fellowship Program offered by the Regional Arts Commission of St. Louis.